RedJocker/42spWebServer/README.md

         ```
   - 404 response
     - create a 404 response
+  - create a HttpClient class that inherits from TcpClient and has a Request and Response
+    - Request and Response are initially empty
+    - we parse Request using Request.readFromTcpClient()
+    - generate some Response and send it back to client
+    - next message from client overwrites previous Request
+      - maybe we will need to clear first before reusing
+    - provide a public method to return the state of parsing and the current request
 - Connection Handling
   - [X] create folder for connection module
   - tcp